 - reapply for financial aid each year by filing the Free Application for Federal Student Aid (FAFSA) and submitting all required documents to the UI OSFA.
 Financial aid is not automatically renewed each year.

 - complete and submit application materials within required or preferred timeframes and check MyUI to ensure all required forms have been submitted.
+If forms are not completed by deadlines some or all of your financial aid may be cancelled.

 - provide additional documentation or information as requested by the UI OSFA.